ryanatkn/webdevladder.net/README.md

 making educational programming screencasts with [Svelte](https://svelte.dev/) and TypeScript.

-While doing my normal work on free and open source software, I'm making these videos on the realworld technical topics I find most interesting, often advanced and very niche.
+While working on free and open source software,
+I'm making these videos on the realworld technical topics I find most interesting, often advanced and very niche.